Lattice physics approaches for neural networks: Theoretical insights

 \subsection{The action of a neural network}

 We resume here the fundamentals of the theory.
-For comprehensive treatment, please refer to Bardella et al. 2024\cite{BardellaLFT2024} and Franchini 2023\cite{Franchini2023}.
-Following the assumptions of Statistical Field Theory\cite{Guerra1975,Parisi1981,Damgaard1987,Parisi1989}, we postulate the analytic euclidean action function\cite{FeynmanQM,Lee1987,Wiese2009}$ \mathscr{A}:\Gamma^{\,\,NT}\rightarrow\mathbb{R}$, that can be written as a Taylor's expansion as follows\cite{BardellaLFT2024}:
+For a comprehensive treatment please refer to Bardella et al. 2024\cite{BardellaLFT2024} and Franchini 2023\cite{Franchini2023}.
+Following the principles of Statistical Field Theory\cite{Guerra1975,Parisi1981,Damgaard1987,Parisi1989}, we postulate the analytic euclidean action function\cite{Brown2005,LSZ1955,Guerra1975,Parisi1981,Damgaard1987, Parisi1989}$ \mathscr{A}$, that can be written as a Taylor's expansion as follows\cite{BardellaLFT2024}:

-The terms are the one-, two-, three-, and four--vertex interactions etc., while the tensors $F$ collects the parameters of the theory.
-However, considering a non-relativistic approximation, interactions with more than two vertices and also two-vertex interactions with four different indices may be neglected.
-This translated into,
+The terms are the one-, two-, three-, and four--vertex interactions, etc., while the tensors $F$ collects the parameters of the theory.
+We postulate\cite{Schneidman2006} that terms with more than two vertices can be neglected,

 Therefore, the proposed action reduces to: